Know Your Product

-"Know Your Product" is a song written by Ed Kuepper and Chris Bailey of Australian rock band The Saints.
-Released in February 1978, it was the second single from the group's second album, Eternally Yours.
+"Know Your Product" is a song by Australian rock band The Saints.
+Written by Ed Kuepper and Chris Bailey, the song was released in February 1978 as the second single from the group's second album, Eternally Yours.
 Noted for its unusual mix of prominent brass with a punk rock guitar sound, the track has been described as a "pile-driving surge of raw soul power and one of the greatest singles from the punk rock period."

 Production and release

 A transitional record for The Saints, "Know Your Product" developed the aggressive punk sound of their debut single, "(I'm) Stranded" (1976), while anticipating the horn-driven R&B of their next album, Prehistoric Sounds (1978).
 Regarding its musical influences, singer Chris Bailey later said, "Thank Sam and Dave for the brass section!
 And Stax's horns."
 Lyrically the song was a cynical take on consumerism; in a 2004 interview, guitarist Ed Kuepper agreed that it was "like a distant cousin to '(I Can't Get No) Satisfaction'."

 A video of the band performing "Know Your Product" was released, shot entirely in solarised colour.
 The single did not chart, however.
 Referring to one of the leading mainstream DJs on BBC Radio 1, Bailey noted "Tony Blackburn didn't like it, which was the biggest compliment you could have at the time."
 The B-side, "Run Down", also appeared on Eternally Yours; in place of the A-side's horns it employed harmonica to augment the band's regular guitar, bass and drum sound.
 Another track on the album was punningly titled "No, Your Product".